chembience/chembience/README.rst

 Releases
 --------

+- 0.4.0 (February 2022), new major release: rework of the project structure, update RDKit to version 2021.09.4, update to Postgres 13 with RDKit 2021.09.4 extension, update to Python 3.9.x/Miniconda3-py39_4.10.3-Linux-x86_64.sh, change build system from CircleCi to GitHub Actions, update to Django 4.0.x/Django Restframework 3.13.x, update to Nginx 1.19, update to Jupyter 6.4.x, update of Docker Images to Debian Bullseye-Slim, smaller Docker images
 - 0.2.18 (March 2021), update to RDKit 2020.09.3 and Postgres 13 (new dependency to chembience/docker-postgres-rdkit-compile)
 - 0.2.17 (June 2020), update Python 3.8 (3.8.3) and RDKit 2020.03.2
 - 0.2.16 (April 2020), update to RDKit 2020.03